Formative And Summative Assessment: The Differences Explained For Teachers

 Summative assessment examples and ideas

-Some common examples of summative assessment include:
+Examples of summative assessment in primary school include:

-• End of term projects
+• End-of-term projects

 Practical tips for implementing summative assessment